Sree14hari/Useless-Project/readme.md

 The result?
 A marked image representing the Vada Perfection that could have been.

 The marked image is then passed through a classical Computer Vision module, which extracts four key metrics.
 These metrics are used to compute the final Vada Perfection Index (VPI<sub>S</sub>) as follows:

+VPI_S = (w_size · S_size + w_shape · S_shape + w_hole · S_hole + w_color · S_color) × 100

+📏 Metric Breakdown
+Metric Description
+S<sub>shape</sub> Measures how closely the vada's outer boundary matches a perfect circle.
+S<sub>hole</sub> Evaluates the position and roundness of the hole, comparing it with the GAN’s ideal.
+S<sub>color</sub> Measures deviation from the perfect golden-brown color using the CIEDE2000 color-difference formula.
+S<sub>size</sub> Penalizes vadas that are too big or small, using a Gaussian function centered on the ideal diameter.

 ## Technical Details